 Following the submission of the Governor's Budget, the State Legislature takes up the proposal.
 The primary source of the annual expenditure authorizations is the Budget Act, as approved by the State Legislature and signed by the Governor.
 The Governor may reduce or eliminate specific line items in the Budget Act or any other appropriations bill without vetoing the entire bill.
 Such individual line-item vetoes are subject to override by a two-thirds majority vote of each House of the State Legislature.
 Appropriations also may be included in the legislation other than the Budget Act.
-Bills containing appropriations (except for K-12 school districts and community college districts (collectively, "K-14 districts") must be approved by a two-thirds majority vote.
-Continuing appropriations for K-14 districts require only a simple majority vote.
-Continuing appropriations.
+Bills containing appropriations (except for K-12 school districts and community college districts (collectively, "K-14 districts") must be approved by a two-thirds majority vote in each House of the State Legislature and be signed by the Governor.
+Bills containing education appropriations for K-14 districts require only a simple majority vote.
+Continuing appropriations, available without regard for fiscal year, may also be provided by statue or the State Constitution.
 Funds necessary to meet an appropriation need not be in the State Treasury at the time such appropriation is enacted; revenues may be appropriated in anticipation of their receipt.
 However, delays in the adoption of a final State budget in any fiscal year may affect payments of State funds during such budget impasse.